Painite: One of the Rarest Gemstones in the World

 Occurrence of Painite

-Painite is found in only a few places in the world, including Burma, Myanmar, and Madagascar.
-It is typically found in pegmatites, which are coarse-grained igneous rocks.
+Painite is typically found in pegmatites, which are coarse-grained igneous rocks.
 Painite is often found associated with other rare minerals, such as topaz, beryl, and zircon.

 Economic importance